Joy. Freedom. Flow.

 Since 2023, the 360° Flow Trails have stood for a clear promise: maximum flow, authentic mountain experiences, and trails that grow with the riders’ skills.
-The single trails in Kitzbühel are hand-shaped for maximum riding enjoyment and combine alpine scenery with natural lines and flowing descents—for mindful biking between mountain and valley.
+The single trails in Kitzbühel are hand-shaped for maximum riding enjoyment, and combine great views with natural lines and flowing descents— perfect for days on the bike together.

 Dirty GOAT Challenge